UK considers joining new European nations club

 All 27 members of the EU are set to be invited as well as the UK, Ukraine, Norway, Switzerland and Turkey.

-Six Western Balkans nations, Iceland, Lichtenstein, Moldova, Georgia, Armenia and Azerbaijan will also be invited.
+Six Western Balkans nations are also likely to be invited, along with Iceland, Liechtenstein, Moldova, Georgia, Armenia and Azerbaijan.

 EU officials have told the BBC that a "save the date" memo has gone to capitals, with formal invitations to follow.